hewison-chris/agora-cl-docs/website/docs/concepts/nodes-networks.md

     </tr>
     <tr>
       <td><strong>Ethereum node</strong><br />aka "Node"</td>
-      <td>An Ethereum node is an <strong>execution node</strong> and <strong>beacon node</strong> working together.
+      <td>An Ethereum node is an <strong>execution node</strong> and <strong>Agora node</strong> working together.
 Ethereum nodes communicate peer-to-peer to secure the Ethereum network, and require both <strong>execution-layer client software</strong> and <strong>consensus-layer client software</strong>.</td>
     </tr>
     <tr>
       <td><strong>Execution node</strong></td>
       <td>Execution nodes use execution client software to process transactions and smart contracts in Ethereum's <strong>execution layer</strong>.
-Nethermind, Besu, and Go Ethereum (Geth) are examples of execution client software.<br /> <br />An execution node will talk to other execution nodes via peer-to-peer networking, and to a local beacon node.</td>
+Nethermind, Besu, and Go Ethereum (Geth) are examples of execution client software.<br /> <br />An execution node will talk to other execution nodes via peer-to-peer networking, and to a local Agora node.</td>
     </tr>
     <tr>
       <td><strong>Beacon node</strong></td>
-      <td>Beacon nodes use beacon node client software to coordinate Ethereum's proof-of-stake consensus.
-Agora-cl, Teku, Lighthouse, and Nimbus are consensus clients that contain both beacon node and validator client software. <br /> <br />A beacon node will talk to other beacon nodes via peer-to-peer networking, to a local execution node, and (optionally) to a local validator.</td>
+      <td>Beacon nodes use Agora node client software to coordinate Ethereum's proof-of-stake consensus.
+Agora-cl, Teku, Lighthouse, and Nimbus are consensus clients that contain both Agora node and validator client software. <br /> <br />A Agora node will talk to other beacon nodes via peer-to-peer networking, to a local execution node, and (optionally) to a local validator.</td>
     </tr>
     <tr>
       <td><strong>Validator</strong></td>
       <td>Validator clients are specialized software that let people stake 32 BOA as collateral within Ethereum's <strong>consensus layer</strong>.
-Validators are responsible for proposing blocks within Ethereum's proof-of-stake consensus mechanism, and will fully replace proof-of-work miners after <a href='https://ethereum.org/en/upgrades/merge/'>The Merge</a>. <br /> <br />A validator will talk only to a local beacon node.
-A validator's beacon node tells the validator what work to do, and broadcasts the validator's work to the Ethereum network as the validator performs its duties.</td>
+Validators are responsible for proposing blocks within Ethereum's proof-of-stake consensus mechanism, and will fully replace proof-of-work miners after <a href='https://ethereum.org/en/upgrades/merge/'>The Merge</a>. <br /> <br />A validator will talk only to a local Agora node.
+A validator's Agora node tells the validator what work to do, and broadcasts the validator's work to the Ethereum network as the validator performs its duties.</td>
     </tr>
 </table>